ESPresense/ESPresense.github.io/companion/configuration.md

 ## Node Placement

 For optimal device location accuracy:
-- Place base station nodes at the corners of your floorplan
+- Place base station nodes at the corners of your floor plan
 - Add an additional node within 1-3 meters
 - Aim for 5 fixes minimum - more fixes improve accuracy
 - The algorithm prioritizes closest distances (40% weight using gaussian distribution)